 - Pack on 10 pounds of solid muscle in 30 days - no bullshit, just hard work.

-You hear all over the place that there are no short cuts to weight loss.
+You hear all over the place that there are no short cuts to weight loss, you must get yourself some Custom Weight Belts and start working our in order to see results .
 That it requires hard work and a lifestyle change.
 Well, going from doing nothing to doing vigorous exercise with Jillian Michael's yelling in your face is hard work and a lifestyle change.
 Does that not count?

 No fitness routine will get you drastic results without a change in diet.